dsmyda/Janet/README.md

 1. Create a seperate database user, with defensive RBAC
 2. Use a read-only connection

+while openquery ships with many [safety checks](/#), you should not rely solely on openquery to catch all edge cases.

 ### Smallest Synth

 It's recommended that you synth the smallest subset of tables needed to produce complete queries.
 This reduces the context length, saving you money and ensuring broad model support.